 The Queensland Government supports scientific research in Queensland through funding assistance, financial incentives and policies.
 This support has led to billions of dollars in investment for projects, skills and facilities, and has created a collaborative network of institutes and precincts across the state.

 The Queensland Government has a plan to create knowledge-based jobs, drive productivity improvements and build on our natural advantages.
 Advance Queensland will deliver a suite of programs designed to encourage research and innovation, particularly in areas where our state has a competitive advantage.

-To ensure future investments provide value for money and are well aligned with government objectives, the Queensland Chief Scientist has reviewed Queensland's science and research priorities (PDF, 672KB) to ensure they focus on well-defined areas, use our competitive advantages and reflect identified needs and activities the government considers important.
+To ensure future investments provide value for money and are well aligned with government objectives, the Queensland Chief Scientist has reviewed Queensland's science and research priorities to ensure they focus on well-defined areas, use our competitive advantages and reflect identified needs and activities the government considers important.

 Additional funding for medical research is available through Queensland Health's Health Innovation, Investment and Research Office.